Azure/AppConfiguration/releaseNotes/AzureDevOpsPushPipelineExtension.md

 ![sample](pictures/AzureDevOpsPushExtensionVersionSample.PNG)

 ### v5.0.0 - February, 02 2023
-Updated the task to require Node.js 16.
+* Updated the task to require Node.js 16.
 It previously required 10

+* **Breaking change**:

+    **Before**:
+      Import feature flags to store by specifying the content type as “application/vnd.microsoft.appconfig.ff+json;charset=utf-8 ” and specifying the prefix as “.appconfig.featureflag/”.

+    **After**:
+      Import feature flags to store by specifying the prefix as “.appconfig.featureflag/” is not supported and it will be treated as key-value.
+To import feature flags please follow [feature management schema](https://github.com/microsoft/FeatureManagement-Dotnet/blob/release/v3/docs/schemas/FeatureManagement.v1.0.0.json).

 ### v4.4.0 - November, 15 2022
 * Added ImportMode option support for KVSet profile.